 Note: The majority of detectors are used in the default non-latched alarm mode.
 Only perform a Reset when the latched alarm option has been programmed.

-To reset the detector when it is in a latched alarm state:
+To reset the detector when it is in a Latched Alarm state:

+- Do one of the following:

-Disconnect power (Terminal Number 1 or Terminal Number 2).
+- Disconnect power (Terminal Number 1 or Terminal Number 2).

+- Initiate a Manual BIT.